mle2718/flukeRDM/CODE_OF_CONDUCT.md

 # Our Code of conduct
 May , 2025.

 Supporting a safe, inclusive, welcoming, and harassment-free experience for everyone in our community is paramount, as is strengthening connections with other communities that have influenced our work.
-Our Code of Conduct is heavily drawn from from [Openscapes](https://www.openscapes.org/code-of-conduct).
+Our Code of Conduct is heavily drawn from [Openscapes](https://www.openscapes.org/code-of-conduct).

 We commit to providing a safe, inclusive, welcoming, and harassment-free experience for everyone.